shuvanshugupta/ToDo-A_Reminder_Web_Application/README.md

 #### 5.SMS Screenshot
 ![GitHub Logo](/images/8.png)

-And Finally Don't worry about ToDo list clutters after getting notification, This Web Application automatically deletes thos for you.
+And Finally Don't worry about ToDo list clutters after getting notification, This Web Application automatically deletes those for you.